Suavek85/Annual-Planner/README.md

 •	preview: https://suavek85.github.io/Annual-Planner/

-•	work in progress: no responsiveness etc.
+•	work in progress: no responsiveness, might not work on IE etc.

 •	extended version of https://suavek85.github.io/Weekly-Planner-Extra/